Sleep problems in women

-Sleep problems in women can occur across the life cycle.
-Subjective and objective data confirms women's increased risk to suffer from sleeping problems of various kinds at different life stages.
-Subjective and objective evidence supports the notion that various factors such as hormonal changes, ageing, psycho-social, physical and psychological as well as the presence of sleeping disorders may disturb women's sleep.
-Evidence from both subjective and objective measurements support the presence of disturbed sleep during the menstrual cycle, pregnancy, the postpartum period and the menopausal transition.
-The relationship between sleep and women's psychological well‐being suggests that underlying causes of sleep disturbances across a woman's lifespan are often multi‐factorial.
+Sleep problems in women can manifest at various stages of their life cycle, as supported by both subjective and objective data.
+Factors such as hormonal changes, aging, psycho-social aspects, physical and psychological conditions and the presence of sleeping disorders can disrupt women's sleep.
+Research supports the presence of disturbed sleep during the menstrual cycle, pregnancy, postpartum period, and menopausal transition.
+The relationship between sleep and women's psychological well-being suggests that the underlying causes of sleep disturbances are often multi-factorial throughout a woman's lifespan.

 Sleep during menstrual cycle

 Initial variations of sleep in women begin with the menstrual cycle.
-In subjective studies, women who report PMS or PMDD report increases in poor sleep quality.
-However, most objective laboratory-based PSG measures of young healthy women do not confirm irregular sleep patterns, neither in sleep duration nor sleep quality across the menstrual cycle.
-One exception is the reduction of REM sleep and markedly more so the increase of Stage 2 sleep during the luteal phase of the menstrual cycle.
+In subjective studies, women who report PMS or PMDD declare increases in poor sleep quality.
+However, most objective laboratory-based PSG measures of young healthy women do not confirm irregular sleep patterns across the menstrual cycle, neither in sleep duration nor in sleep quality.
+One exception is the reduction of REM sleep, and markedly more so the increase of Stage 2 sleep during the luteal phase of the menstrual cycle.
 Several studies attribute this to increased estrogen and progesterone concentrations.
-One actigraphy study reports a modest decline in total sleep time of 25 min in late-reproductive woman during the premenstrual week.
+One actigraphy study reports a modest decline in total sleep time of 25 min in late-reproductive women during the premenstrual week.
 The measurement of subjectively reported sleep during the menstrual cycle differs.
 Seventy percent of women report a negative impact on their sleep.
 Furthermore, they report a decrease in sleep quality on 2.5 days each month.
 Poor sleep quality, connected with poor mood and menstrual pain, especially during the premenstrual week, are most likely to be reported.
-Psychological factors influencing sleep quality in women, related to hormonal fluctuations, such as mood disorders and sleep disorders, are often higher in women after the onset menarche.
+Psychological factors influencing sleep quality in women, such as mood disorders and sleep disorders (related to hormonal fluctuations), are often higher in women after the onset menarche.

 Sleep during pregnancy

-An estimated 46% of women experience subjectively poor sleep during pregnancy and this percentage increases progressively up to approximately 78% in the late stages of pregnancy.
-Reasons vary according to the trimester, relating to hormonal changes and physical discomfort: anatomic changes, sleep fragmentation, fragmentation of breathing, metabolic changes which might increase sleep disorders such as restless leg syndrome, gastroesophageal reflux, increase in overnight sodium excretion, changes in the musculoskeletal system, nocturnal uterine contractions, changes in iron and folate metabolism, and changes in the circadian and homeostatic regulation of sleep.
+An estimated 46% of women experience subjectively poor sleep during pregnancy, and this percentage increases progressively up to approximately 78% in the late stages of pregnancy.
+Reasons vary according to the trimester, related to hormonal changes and physical discomfort: anatomic changes, sleep fragmentation, fragmentation of breathing, metabolic changes which might increase sleep disorders such as restless leg syndrome, gastroesophageal reflux, increase in overnight sodium excretion, changes in the musculoskeletal system, nocturnal uterine contractions, changes in iron and folate metabolism, and changes in the circadian and homeostatic regulation of sleep.